wellsluo/ARM-Template/README.md

-# ARM-Template
+# Azure Stack
-ARM template for Azure and Azure Stack
+Automation and management tools for Azure Stack.